-Clearance and Completeness Review
+Clearance and Completeness Pre-consultations Review Defect 2.
+Add disclaimer stating City reserves the right 20.
+Recommend Applicant to contact Commenter directly via the contact info provided to request documents of higher quality for further on the application to avoid difficulties that Overproduction review to discourage applicants form submitting Planner faces while speaking on behalf of Commenters to Applicant. poor quality documents.
+22. Cap the number of consultations permitted 3.Put a cap on amount of time spent by staff on Waiting at this stage to avoid numerous consultations informal pre-consultations since 20% of requested by Applicant after pre-consultations.
+23. Provide onboarding and training on applications require significant number of clearance process to Commenting Partners to Non-utilized Talent informal consultations. mitigate lack of clarity on completeness review.
+7. Explore other payment methods to avoid 25.
+Provide specific options such as "No comments", "Complete", "Not complete" to cheque payment delays by applicants.
+Transportation Commenters to assist in arriving at 82.
+Digitize old paper files to reduce time spent completeness review decision quicker. on accessing old records stored in paper form.
+26. Create an instruction manual for applicants to follow the right naming convention to avoid Inventory application rejections due to naming conventions 29.
+Create a standard manual of process steps for Planners to follow to avoid process Motion inconsistencies in preparing notice of completeness.

-- 20. Recommend Applicant to contact Commenter directly via the contact info provided on the application to avoid difficulties that Planner faces while speaking on behalf of Commenters to Applicant. - 22.
-Cap the number of consultations permitted at this stage to avoid numerous consultations requested by Applicant after pre-consultations. - 23.
-Provide onboarding and training on clearance process to Commenting Partners to mitigate lack of clarity on completeness review. - 25.
-Provide specific options such as "No comments", "Complete", "Not complete" to Commenters to assist in arriving at completeness review decision quicker. - 26.
-Create an instruction manual for applicants to follow the right naming convention to avoid application rejections due to naming conventions - 29.
-Create a standard manual of process steps for Planners to follow to avoid process inconsistencies in preparing notice of completeness. - 61.
-Concurrent site plan process can occur with good communication and Accela cross reference numbers can be used to reference both site and draft plan to avoid duplication of effort for Applicant to load documents.
+61. Concurrent site plan process can occur with good communication and Accela cross reference numbers can be used to reference both site and draft plan to avoid duplication of effort for Applicant to load documents.